-Getting white balance right in camera is an extra step when shooting, but it’s so worth it to get rid of all of those wonky color casts that make your photos look awful!
-Whilst you can always change your white balance later in processing, it’s much easier to get it right in camera, and will save you a ton of time in editing, promise.
+Getting white balance right in camera is an extra step when shooting, but it’s SO worth it to get rid of all of those wonky color casts that make your photos look awful!
+Whilst you can always change your white balance later in processing, it’s much easier to get it right in camera, and will save you a ton of time in editing, pinky promise.

 1) Use your Camera’s built-in presets.